 Letters of Recommendation are important and should address the candidate's competence and potential to become an independent investigator.
-The recommendation letters should be from individuals not directly involved in the application, but who are familiar with the applicant's qualifications, training, and interests.
+Two of the three recommendation letters should be from individuals not directly involved in the research study, but who are familiar with the applicant qualifications, training, and interests.
+(Please note that the Letter of Recommendation authors are identified as referees in Proposal Central.)

-Steps for the Applicant to Contact the Referee:
+Steps for the Applicant to Contact the Referee for mentored applicants: